siliconvalley4u/MLImageRecognition/README.md

 ## Getting Started

-The Core ML require macOS 10.13, iOS 11, or tvOS 11.
 This example project runs only in iOS 11.

+## Deploy This C# Sample Project To iOS

+Please follow the procedure as described in "Develop and Deploy iOS app to iPhone or iPad device using Visual Studio 2017 Community.pdf" to deploy this sample project to iOS.